 Most of all to the landowners & tenants who agreed to the kissing gates to be installed or improved the “friendliness” of their stiles.

-Start at the Recreation Field and proceed to the car park, cross the field behind the “Hedgerow” towards Stocks lane.
+Start at the Recreation Field and proceed to the car park, cross the field behind the “Hedgerow”, passing behind the allotments and onto Stocks lane.

-At Stocks Lane turn left and cross Leigh Street onto the footpath to the left of Tony’s yard.
+At Stocks Lane turn left and cross Leigh Street onto the footpath to the left of Thrice Barn.

 Walking uphill, cross this field to a metal stile, turning right and following the hedge to the stile on Blacker’s Lane.